abykuruvilla-dev/JFXNodeMapper/README.md

 DataMapper mapper = new DataMapper();
 mapper.setRoot(root);
 String json = getJsonFromServer();
-mapper.setDataFromJSON(json); // json keys and root ids should match
+mapper.setDataFromJSON(json); // json keys and node ids should match
 ```

 * Mapping from a ResultSet object